cloudfoundry/cf-deployment/README.md

 but the ops-file is hard to apply repeatably.
 In this case, the ops-file is an example.

-Others,
-like `cfr-to-cfd-transition.yml`,
-will eventually be promoted to the `operations` directory, but are still being modified regularly.
-In this case, the ops-file is included for public visibility.

 ## <a name='ci'></a>CI
 The [ci](https://release-integration.ci.cf-app.com/teams/main/pipelines/cf-deployment) for `cf-deployment` automatically bumps to the latest versions of its component releases on the `develop` branch.